Angelina Jolie: Children

 In an attempt to avoid the unprecedented media frenzy surrounding their relationship, Jolie and Pitt traveled to Namibia for the birth of their first biological child.
 On May 27, 2006, she gave birth to Shiloh Nouvel, in Swakopmund.
 Shiloh's middle name is homage to French architect Jean Nouvel.
 During labor, Jolie had fits of hysteric laughter due to the administration of morphine.
 They sold the first pictures of Shiloh through the distributor Getty Images with the aim of benefiting charity, rather than allowing paparazzi to take the photographs.
 People and Hello! magazines purchased the North American and British rights to the images for $4.1 and $3.5 million, respectively, a record in celebrity photojournalism at that time, with all proceeds donated to UNICEF.

-On March 15, 2007, Jolie adopted her fourth child, three-year-old Pax Thien, from an orphanage in Ho Chi Minh City, Vietnam.
+On March 15, 2007, Jolie adopted her third child, three-year-old Pax Thien, from an orphanage in Ho Chi Minh City, Vietnam.
 Pax had been born on November 29, 2003, in HCMC, and had been abandoned soon after birth.
 After visiting the orphanage with Pitt in November 2006, Jolie applied for adoption as a single parent, because Vietnam's adoption regulations did not allow unmarried couples to co-adopt.
 After their return to the United States, she petitioned the court to change Pax Thien's surname from Jolie to Jolie-Pitt, which was approved on May 31.
 Pitt subsequently adopted Pax on February 21, 2008.

 At the 2008 Cannes Film Festival, Jolie confirmed that she was expecting twins.
 During the two weeks she spent in a seaside hospital in Nice, France, reporters and photographers camped on the promenade outside it.
 She gave birth in July 2008 to Knox Léon Jolie-Pitt and Vivienne Marcheline Jolie-Pitt.
 They were born in Nice, France.
 The first pictures of the twins were jointly sold to People and Hello! for a reported $14 million—the most expensive celebrity photographs ever taken.
 All proceeds were donated to the Jolie-Pitt Foundation.

 Cambodian nationality

-In 2004, then-Prime Minister Hun Sen offered the American actress Cambodian nationality due to her humanitarian work in the country.
+In 2004, Cambodian prime minister Hun Sen offered Jolie Cambodian nationality due to her humanitarian work in the country.
 Cambodia holds special significance for Jolie as the birthplace of her adopted son, Maddox Chivan.
 In 2005, the citizenship process was completed when King Norodom Sihamoni granted Jolie Cambodian citizenship through a royal decree.